ChristianSteger/HORAYZON/README.md

+# TOPO-WINHORAYZON

+This fork is based on the HORAYZON repository.
+See the description below for more details.
+In this version, the repository is intended to be ported to Windows and serve as a foundation for future projects.

 # HORAYZON

 Package to efficiently compute terrain parameters (like **horizon**, **sky view factor**, **topographic openness**, slope angle/aspect) from high-resolution digital elevation model (DEM) data.